kapilsharma/tddworkshop/README.md

   - Task 8 (Will be published soon)
   - Task 9 (Will be published soon)
   - Task 10 (Will be published soon)

+# Get your code reviewed

+(Optional step)

+To get your code reviewed by me, it must be open source project, committed on github.

+Once committed, let me know and ask me to review your code.
+As soon as I get some time, I'll check your code and let you know if there are some improvement points.
+To tell me about your code, just tweet

+> @phpreboot check TDD workshop code at <Github repo URL>